Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Introduction

 \section{Introduction}

-There is increasing interest in leveraging future communication networks and waveforms to provide the additional services of user localization and environmental sensing.
-Such networks may be termed \emph{joint communication and sensing networks} or {\em JCAS networks}.
+There is increasing interest in leveraging communication networks to provide the additional services of user localization and radar sensing -- a concept termed \emph{joint communication and sensing} or {\em JCAS}.
+The defining feature of JCAS networks is that the network is co-designed to perform the dual functions of communication and sensing: network transceivers, spectrum, and even waveforms are used, potentially simultaneously, to communicate with user equipment (UEs) and to detect, locate, and track objects of interest (which we refer to as {\em sensed objects} or SOs).
 Armed with these additional services, JCAS networks could enable precision navigation in urban environments, monitor activity in a given coverage area, provide collision avoidance services to autonomous vehicles, enhance remote automation, and facilitate AR/VR applications \cite{DeLima2021}.
 Moreover, the environmental information obtained through sensing could improve communication performance and reliability by facilitating channel estimation, beam alignment, and user tracking \cite{Liu2021}.
-Indeed, one may view these important communication network functions as forms of sensing themselves.
-While JCAS as a concept encompasses a variety of methodologies, cooperative or jointly designed strategies -- in which a common waveform is used for simultaneous communication and radar sensing -- seem to be the most efficient usage of network resources.
-Hence, we restrict our attention to this setting.
+One may view these important communication network functions as forms of sensing themselves.

-At a high level, the addition of radar sensing to communication networks is not necessarily exotic: sensing targets represent additional, albeit non-cooperative, sources of information with which the network interacts \cite{Liu2021}, \cite{Bliss2014}.
-However, the constraints and objectives of the communication and sensing functions may not necessarily be in alignment.
-In particular, regimes in which the communication function performs well may not be suitable for radar sensing and vice versa.
-Hence, while sensing provides a natural generalization of communication network functionality, the addition of this function requires the re-evaluation of network performance from a multi-objective perspective.